Public Health Training - Looking after your mental wellbeing using www.happyoksad.org.uk

 - Course information

-Who should attend the workshop?
+Who can attend the workshop?

 Following the workshop we anticipate people will be able to:

-- Explain what mental wellbeing is and why it’s important to promote it
+- explain what mental wellbeing is and why it’s important to promote it

-- Demonstrate where, on the Happy?
+- demonstrate where, on the Happy?
 OK?
 Sad? site free, self-help resources for maintaining, or improving mental wellbeing can be found

-- Briefly explain three key resources or campaigns for promoting mental wellbeing
+- briefly explain three key resources or campaigns for promoting mental wellbeing

 This interactive workshop focuses on mental wellbeing.
-By guiding people around the “looking after our mental wellbeing” section of the Happy OK?
-Sad? website, the workshop shows people the range of self-help resources relating to mental wellbeing, which they can access through the site.
+During the session people are guided around the “looking after our mental wellbeing” section of the Happy OK?
+Sad? site, and shown the range of self-help resources relating to mental wellbeing, which they can access through the site.

-Workshop Duration: 1 hour 30 minutes
+Workshop duration: One hour 30 minutes.

+The session is delivered several times a year.
 If you are a manger booking staff on to the training, then we ask that you don’t book more than three people from the same team, onto the same training date.
 This is to ensure a good mix of people with different roles and experiences, as it tends to create a better learning environment.